March 7, 2023

 • Practice marketing consulting

-The best medical billing software may support some or all of these add-on services.
+The best medical billing software may support some or all these add-on services.

-Regardless of how small you intend to start out, you need to obtain a business license to run a medical billing company.
+Regardless of your size when you launch, you need to obtain a business license to run a medical billing company.
 It’s also best to get this out of the way early on to avoid fines, fees, and regulatory challenges later.

-However, before you apply for a license, be sure to conduct thorough research on your state and city requirements.
+However, before you apply for a license, be sure to conduct thorough research on your state and local requirements.

 Deciding what to charge can feel overwhelming.
 However, the way you price your services will determine how much money you can reinvest in customer acquisition and grow your business.

-That said, there are only 3 models: percentage pricing, claims-based pricing, and hourly pricing.
-The most popular model, by far, is percentage pricing, and of those who use it, 1 in 4 medical billers charge 6% to 7% of collected revenue per month.
+That said, there are 3 main pricing models: percentage of collections, per claim, and hourly.
+The most popular model, by far, is the percentage-of-collections pricing, and of those who use it, 1 in 4 medical billers charge 6% to 7% of collected revenue.

 Some additional questions to ask yourself are: